LevinTamir/Kin_Dyn_Robots_Project/README.md

-# ABB-IRB120 6DOF Roboric Arm Simulation
+# ABB-IRB120 6DOF Robotic Arm Simulation

 A project for "Kinematics and Dynamics of Robots" course.
 Programming Language: MATLAB/Robotics system toolbox.